For senior leaders ready to plan their graceful dismount from the corporate beast

 I came to coaching through that experience.
 Before that, I had built and run a consultancy that employed doctors and nurses to advise businesses on workplace health — giving me an unusually clear view of how organisations handle, and mishandle, the human cost of high performance.

-Since then I have worked with dozens of senior leaders — helping them reframe their relationship with their current role or create a genuine exit strategy and reinvent the second half of their lives.
+Since then I have worked with hundreds of senior leaders — helping them reframe their relationship with their current role or create a genuine exit strategy and reinvent the second half of their lives.

 The methodology

-The Four States Framework
+The Four States Continuum

 Operating from genuine meaning.
 Connected to something larger than the role, the salary or the status.
 Energy is sustainable and self-renewing.